elehcimd/pynb/README.md

 * **Version control**: Track changes, review pull requests and merge conflicts as with regular Python code.
 The cell outputs are stored separately and don't interfere with versioning.

 * **Consistent execution state**: Never lose track again of the execution state.
-Notebooks are always executed from a clean iPython kernel state and the execution is cached.
+Notebooks are always executed from clean iPython kernels and the cell execution is cached.

 You also get parametrized batch and programmatic notebook execution.